Arc de Triomphe (Paris): 16 Facts, history and visit guide

 English translation: Here lies a French soldier who died for the country.

-The Eternal flame was installed a few years later at 1923.
+The Eternal flame was installed a few years after the start of construction, in 1923.
 The idea came from the ancient Roman eternal flame of the Vestal Virgins that was finally extinguished in 391AD.

-The French eternal flame commemorates the memory of soldiers who died in combat and never goes out and is revived every evening at 6:30 p.m. by associations of veterans or victims of war.
+The French eternal flame commemorates the memory of soldiers who died in combat and never goes out.
+The flame is revived every evening at 6:30 p.m. by associations of veterans or victims of war.

 Even on June 14, 1940, the day the German army entered Paris, the flame was revived under the watchful eye of the invaders.